-One of the key differentiators of VersoView from every other digital publishing product is that we are using our proprietary AI to convert magazines into an aesthetically beautiful, readable format.
-Publishers do not need to reformat their content - such as Apple's JSON or ANF - nor do users have to employ complex CRM or DAM systems.
-For revenue generation, we've integrated the two most successful revenue streams into our core - a mix of two of digital technologies' most successful applications - advertising and subscriptions.
-Powered by our native \$VVT - which we minted in December 2020 - alongside Social Tokens, Rewards and perpetual staking.
+One of the key differentiators of VersoView from every other digital publishing product is that we are using our proprietary AI to 'drag-and-drop' PDF content into an aesthetically beautiful, readable format.
+We also have a blogger-style module for easy publishing for individuals.
+"I have known Julian and Steve for more than two decades, and whenever they launch a new brand or product, we pay attention."
+Robert Palmer, Prism Consult MD VersoView enable corporate users to verify content has been agreed with stakeholders and For revenue generation, we've integrated the two most successful revenue streams into our core advertising and subscriptions.
+Powered by our native \$VVT - which we minted in December 2020.
 Utilising the blockchain, digital editions are verified and owned.
 They can be limited, collected, and resold.
 Stephen and Julian see a digital publishing marketplace ready for disruption; it is broken, disjointed, confused, and unsure of the future.
-Design agencies, publishers and corporates are looking for a platform that satisfies their clients' and publication needs.
+Design agencies, publishers, corporates and content providers are looking for a platform that satisfies their clients' and publication needs.
 As publishers of corporate internal and customer magazines for over 25 years, we are focusing on a market that is 1000x wider, deeper and larger than the current retail market, a market that is not wholly centred on advertising and subscriptions, but also about communicating with employees and stakeholders, connecting with customers, and highlighting clients' associated services.
 As a tech and publishing company, Agency Fish saw a gap in the market for a digital platform that would serve their corporate customers, and so we developed VersoView.
-Agency Fish has been developing the VersoView application since 2019, and are currently integrating our patent-pending AI into our beta.
+Agency Fish has been developing the VersoView application since 2019, and are currently integrating our AI into our beta.
 At launch, we will be showcasing a diverse set of publications from corporations, clubs, content creators, brands, and more.
 VersoView is the user-friendly, publish-everywhere solution that publishers, corporates, readers and writers have been waiting for, and the VersoView AI driven OpenView makes for one-click conversion and a beautiful reading experience.
 Welcome to the new world of AI-enhanced digital publishing. www.versoview.com